 Arts and Culture

 Telford and Wrekin Virtual School are pleased to announce that they are now a registered Arts Award Centre, which is the first Virtual School across the UK to be registered as an Arts Centre.
 This enables our qualified Arts Adviser within the team to assess and award young people with a variety of Arts awards from Discover and Explore through to Gold.
-Young people will receive an accredited certificate form Trinity College London for successful completion of any Arts award level.
+Young people will receive an accredited certificate from Trinity College London for successful completion of any Arts award level.
 To find out more, please contact the Virtual School Arts Lead - Kerriann Hughes email@example.com

 Equality, diversity and inclusion calendar 2022